 Reverse osmosis is a method for treating water and wastewater in order to reduce dissolved solids or “salts” in the effluent discharge.
 This technology is used globally in drinking water and industrial applications.
-The process involves applying pressure to the influent water stream to overcome osmotic pressure and reverse the natural osmosis process, filtering out salt ions down to 0.0001 microns.
+Our industrial reverse osmosis system works by applying pressure to the influent water stream to overcome osmotic pressure and reverse the natural osmosis process, filtering out salt ions down to 0.0001 microns.
 This process removes 95-99% of TDS (total dissolved solids), organic matter, bacteria and 99%+ of all suspended solids.
-Each system is custom designed for the application.
+Each reverse osmosis system is custom designed for the application.
 Our designs can be mobilized in containers up to 300gpm or skidded systems up to 2,000gpm.
 When combined with electrocoagulation as a pretreatment, reverse osmosis can be used in applications where it has not been applied successfully in the past.
 WaterTectonics has applied reverse osmosis technology successfully in treating mining wastewater and produced water waste streams in the oil and gas industry.